Your LinkedIn Ads are probably working.

 "The ads aren't broken.
 The measurement is."

-The measurement window is wrong.
+Your measurement window is wrong.

 "Measuring LinkedIn Ads at 30 days is like judging a book by the first paragraph of chapter one."

-Click-through rate has a negative correlation with pipeline.
+CTR has a negative correlation with pipeline.

-This is the stat that breaks most paid media playbooks: on LinkedIn, the ads with the highest click-through rates often produce the least pipeline.
+This is the stat that breaks most paid-media playbooks.
+On LinkedIn, the ads with the highest click-through rates often produce the least pipeline.
 And the ads with low CTR often produce the most.

 Why?
 Because the best B2B ads don't ask the buyer to click.
 They deliver value in the feed.
 A Thought Leadership Ad that teaches something real gets consumed without a click.
 The buyer reads it, learns from it, and mentally files your brand under "people who know what they're talking about."